Holo-Light-GmbH/Hololight-Stream-SDK-Trial/Docs/occlusion.md

 # Occlusion Support

 ## Overview
-The ISAR SDK provides functionality to toggle occlusion feature and send camera information for iOS and iPadOS devices.
+Hololight Stream provides functionality to toggle occlusion feature and send camera information for iOS and iPadOS devices.
 Occlusion quality will increase depending on the sensor installed on your device and depth map resolution of your device.

-**Note:** This feature is currently only available on Apple devices equipped with a LIDAR sensor.
+> **_NOTE:_** This feature is currently only available on Apple devices equipped with a LIDAR sensor.
 Using this with a non-LIDAR Apple device will have no effect.

-Depth/alpha information must be enabled to use this feature under Project Settings → XR Plug-in Management → ISAR.
+Depth information must be enabled to use this feature under Project Settings → XR Plug-in Management → Hololight Stream.
 The main cameras alpha value must be set to 255 to achieve non transparent blending with the background.

 For a simple use, a class called OcclusionExtension has been provided.
 This class manages the logic required to toggle and configure occlusion functionality on the client device.